frejanordsiek/hdf5storage/README.rst

      * Issue #61.
 User provided marshallers must inherit from ``Marshallers.TypeMarshaller``.
 Before, they just had to provide the same interface.
      * Issue #62.
-Builtin marshallers have priority over user provided ones when selecting the right marshaller to handle a particular type, as opposed to the other way around in the 0.1.x.
+The priority ordering between builtin, plugin, and user provided marshallers can be selected.
+The default is now builtin, plugin, user; as opposed to user, builtin in the 0.1.x branch.
      * Issue #65.
 Added the ability to load marshallers from other python packages via plugin using the ``'hdf5storage.marshallers.plugins'`` entry point in their